replikativ/replikativ/README.md

 Use this to store your application state, e.g. with `om`, to easily compose applications and data.
 It is supposed to eventually work from JavaScript as well, ping me and I will have a look what is necessary to make interop painfree.

 *Any help or patches are very welcome :-)*

 ## TODO for a first release

-- Fix logger, investigate stuck merge-pull on server.
-- Investigate refresh on login necessary bug
-- Do some first profiling and optimization.
+- Automatic load balancing to shield network (each peer): Implement merge latency estimator due to merge vs. normal commit count of repo(?)
 - Clean up and document stage API
+- Refactor core synching API against CRDT protocol to break apart from repository CRDT.

+# long-term Roadmap

 - Passwordless authentication (and authorisation) based on email verification and inter-peer trust network as p2p middleware.

-# long-term Roadmap
+- Port to transit for faster (de)serialisation.
 - Build extendable command and control interface for peers (middleware?).
-- Automatic load balancing to shield network (each peer).
-Any recommendations?
 - Encryption of transaction with repo key encrypted by userkeys, public key schema, explore pub/private key solutions.
 Maybe metadata signing can work (slowly) on a DHT?
 - Partially propagate updates and allow them to be reassembled again.
 - Add (general) commit graph plotting and a basic web toolbar for applications to communicate their synching state to the user.
 Including: